-The second Reframing Our Language Experience (ROLE) Symposium will be held on May 19, 2025.
+The second Reframing Our Language Experience (ROLE) Symposium was be held on May 19, 2025.

 We are pleased to announce the second Reframing Our Language Experience (ROLE) Symposium, taking place online on May 19, 2025.